c-not-around/u-modbus/README.md

 ## UModbus.Client library

 Capabilities:
 * Modbus full implementation.
-All standard functions of the Modbus protocol are implemented, as well as the ability to execute user requests (functions limited by the device manufacturer).
+All standard functions of the Modbus protocol are implemented, as well as the ability to execute user requests (functions designed by the device manufacturer).
 * Support for all transport level options for Modbus: RTU, ASCII, TCP, UDP.
 * Keeping a log of data exchange with a remote device.